powsybl/pypowsybl-jupyter/README.md

 # pypowsybl-jupyter

-Widgets for [pypowsybl](https://github.com/powsybl/pypowsybl) in the Jupyter notebook.
+Widgets for [PyPowSyBl](https://github.com/powsybl/pypowsybl) in [Jupyter](https://jupyter.org) notebooks.

+Pypowsybl-jupyter integrates the [powsybl-diagram-viewer](https://github.com/powsybl/powsybl-diagram-viewer) library to display diagrams and is built on [anywidget](https://github.com/manzt/anywidget/), an abstraction around the [Jupyter Widget](https://github.com/jupyter-widgets/ipywidgets) framework.

 The widgets should work with versions of Jupyter Lab >= 4, Notebook >= 7.